3 Steps to Professionalising Your Sales Force – Embed, Embed, Embed

 But even then, it was the selling organisations that implemented a structured approach to professional sales development, such as IBM in the technology sector, that achieved systematic success.

-Having led sales people of up to 1,000 people, I had first-hand experience of what a structured sales development programme could achieve.
-By adopting a structured approach to sales development, we were able to ensure that our people created ongoing value for our customers while earning support and recognition from the wider organisation for their professional approach to selling.
-Compared to our competitors, we were seen both internally and externally as a professional army who had the strategy, techniques, skills, confidence and motivation to repeatedly outgun the competition.
+Having led sales teams comprising up to 1,000 people, I had first-hand experience of what a structured sales development programme could achieve.
+By adopting a structured approach to sales development (and hence to selling), we were able to ensure that our people created ongoing value for our customers while earning support and recognition from the wider organisation for their professional approach to selling.
+Compared to our competitors, we were seen both internally and externally as a professional outfit who had the strategy, skills, confidence and motivation to repeatedly outgun the competition.

 Since then, the rise of the internet has significantly empowered buyers.
 Their ability to instantly research alternatives, combined with an increased focus on corporate governance, has resulted in much more due diligence when making purchasing decisions.
 Even in smaller buying organisations, economic uncertainty and cutbacks in spending have made every purchase come under much greater scrutiny.

-This new sales paradigm has caused the traditional product sales person to become ineffective.
+This new sales paradigm has caused the traditional product sales person to become redundant.
 It has led to a drive towards selling organisations taking a more structured approach to developing the effectiveness of their sales functions to enable them to systematically create, pursue and secure new business while defending and growing the contracts they already have.
-Consultative selling, up-selling and cross-selling is now expected in every client interaction.
+A structured approach to selling, up-selling and cross-selling is now expected in every client interaction.

 Despite this significant change in the approach that sales organisations take to developing their sales functions, the way in which sales is viewed has still not changed a great deal from a professional perspective.
 From our experience, it is clear that the role of the sales professional is still undervalued by other functions in the modern day organisation.